 - You can also use the Password Strength Meter to test your passwords.

-Note: I would suggest NOT using an actual password for your accounts in the Password Strength Meter as doing so presents a security risk.
+Note: Despite their claims that they don’t document input data, I would suggest NOT using an actual password for your accounts in the Password Strength Meter as that presents a security risk.
 This tool should only be put to use as a demo.

-If you like, have your password manager generate a strong password and enter that password into the Password Strength Meter to test its strength.
+If you like, have your password manager generate a strong password and enter that password into the Password Strength Meter to see how strong it really is.

 Good for everyday security users